Illegal immigration to the United States: Visa overstay

 A tourist or traveler is considered a "visa overstay" once they remain in the United States after the time of admission has expired.
 The time of admission varies greatly from traveler to traveler depending on the visa class into which they were admitted.
-According to Pew, between 4 and 5.5 million foreigners entered the United States with a legal visa, accounting for between 33 and 48% of the total unauthorized migrant population.
+According to Pew in 2006, between 4 and 5.5 million foreigners entered the United States with a legal visa, accounting for between 33 and 48% of the total unauthorized migrant population.
 Visa overstays tend to be somewhat more educated and better off financially than those who entered the country illegally.
 In most instances, overstaying a visa is a civil "wrong" and not necessarily a crime, though the person is still subject to deportation for unlawful presence.

 To help track visa overstayers the US-VISIT (United States Visitor and Immigrant Status Indicator Technology) program collects and retains biographic, travel, and biometric information, such as photographs and fingerprints, of foreign nationals seeking entry into the United States.
 It also requires electronic readable passports containing this information.
 Visa overstayers mostly enter with tourist or business visas.
 In 1994, more than half of illegal immigrants were Visa overstayers whereas in 2006, about 45% of illegal immigrants were Visa overstayers.
 Those who leave the United States after overstaying their visa for more than 180 days but less than one year, leave and then attempt to apply for readmission will face a three-year ban which will not allow them to re-enter the US for that period.
 Those who leave the United States after overstaying their visa for a period of one year or longer, leave and then attempt to apply for readmission will face a ten-year ban.

 Border Crossing Card violation

-A smaller number of illegal immigrants entered the United States legally using the Border Crossing Card, a card that authorizes border crossings into the US for a set amount of time.
-Border Crossing Card entry accounts for the vast majority of all registered non-immigrant entry into the United States—148 million out of 179 million total—but there is little hard data as to how much of the illegal immigrant population entered in this way.
+A smaller number of Mexican nationals entered the United States legally using the Border Crossing Card, a card that authorizes border crossings into the US for a set amount of time.
+Border Crossing Card entry accounts for the vast majority of all registered non-immigrant entry into the United States—148 million out of 179 million total—but there is little hard data as to how much of the unauthorised immigrant population entered in this way.
 The Pew Hispanic Center estimates the number at around 250,000–500,000.